zemm/homekeeper/README.md

 Setup is not tested beyond bootstrapping my own few shells.

-## Differences to other dotfile-keepers
+## Principles and differences to other dotfile-keepers

 * Home folder is a git work tree, so no linking of files
 * Git-dir is named as `~/.homekeeper`, so regular `git`-command does not detect it and is safe to use